sahilrajput03/lucia-example-sveltekit-google-oauth/sqlite3-for-server/README.md

 # Readme

-The `sqlite3` file in this is to initiate sqlite.db file on vercel server.
+The `sqlite3` file in this is to initiate sqlite.db file on server for deployment purpose.

 Downloaded from: